 Requesting a WMO ID

 A WMO ID is required to release real-time glider profiles to the Global Telecommunication System.
-WMO IDs that have previously been assigned to a glider for one deployment region can now be used regardless of the new deployment location.
-So, if a glider has been assigned a WMO ID, it may continue to be used for that glider deployed anywhere in the world.
+Once assigned, a WMO ID remains valid for that glider regardless of its deployment region—if you have already received an ID for a vehicle, you may continue to use it anywhere in the world.

 Submit new WMO ID requests to: